 You can select an existing schedule from the Schedule drop-down list.
 You can also add a new schedule.
+For details, see "8.7.4 Schedule".

-- Step 8 Click Select next to Event Linkage to set alarm actions. - Step 9 Click Save.
+- Step 8 Click Select next to Event Linkage to set alarm actions.
+For details, see "8.3.1 Alarm Actions". - Step 9 Click Save.